samuelaguilera/fresh-forms-for-gravity/readme.txt

 == Changelog ==

-= 1.2.11 =
+= 1.3 =

 * Added support to detect UABB Gravity Forms Styler module.
-Thanks to Kellen Mace for the Beaver Builder module detection code.
+Thanks to Kellen Mace for the Beaver Builder module detection code https://gist.github.com/kellenmace/add5c45e5bddcdd3271de8fc7d204a18
+* Added new Signature add-on page parameter to SG Optimizer exclusions.
+Thanks to Richard Wawrzyniak for pointing it.
+* Added additional domains for SG Optimizer external scripts exclusions.
+* Fixed JS scripts exclusions for Autoptimize.
+Thanks to Richard Wawrzyniak for pointing it.

 = 1.2.10 =